erikandersson96/portfolio-project-two/README.md

 ![Screenshot of result from JS hint](/assets/images/jshint.png)

+I have considered that message and I do not believe it requires fixing as it only relates to semantics and I think my code is well commented.
-Other then that message which is fine I got no errors.
+Other then that message I got no errors.

 ---